oskar2517/display-tubes/content/about.md

     weight: 10
 ---

-This website is dedicated to my fascination with all kinds of vintage display devices—Nixie tubes, VFDs, Numitrons, and more.
+This website is dedicated to my fascination with all kinds of vintage display devices: Nixie tubes, VFDs, Numitrons, and more.
 My goal is to showcases their ingenious design through carefully curated images as well as additional information on their operation.

 ### License